The ongoing struggle in Ukraine and its resultant debate is merely an indicator of a larger question that Europe seems increasingly unable to answer.

-We can have endless debates about US self interest and its desire to replace old empire with new but lets not forget, the USA has earned the right to be critical, her soldiers died helping to liberate Europe and during the Cold War, she underpinned the defence of Europe.
+We can have endless debates about US self interest and its desire to replace the old empire with the new, but let’s not forget, that the USA has earned the right to be critical, her soldiers died helping to liberate Europe and during the Cold War, she underpinned the defence of Europe.
 The intervention in Libya was a European idea and yet when push came to shove, it was the USA that did the heavy lifting.
-This despite Europe having a combined GDP of a couple of trillion Dollars north of the USA and being next door to the operational area.
+This is despite Europe having a combined GDP of a couple of trillion dollars north of the USA and being next door to the operational area.

 5 years ago (nearly) the message was clear, Europe wanted to do more on its periphery and the USA less, Russia was settled, they were becoming more like ‘us’ after all and the world was good.